edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/edgio_config.md

 ## team {/* team */}

-The `team` key is the name of the team your property will be deployed under.
-If this is omitted, the deployment will be created under your personal (Private Space) team.
+The `team` key is the name of the organization your property will be deployed under.
+If this is omitted, the deployment will be created under your personal (Private Space) organization.

 ## routes {/* routes */}